josuelima/umarshal/README.md

 # unmarshal

-A simple a silly service do restore rails objects as json from redis
+A simple and silly service do restore rails objects as json from redis